8ava/roblox-realtime-corruptor/README.md

-#### All current work is being done in [this](https://github.com/8ava/roblox-realtime-corruptor/tree/indev) branch, because the script is not user friendly yet.
+#### ⚠️  All current work is being done in [this](https://github.com/8ava/roblox-realtime-corruptor/tree/indev) branch, because the script is technically not out yet.

 # Roblox Realtime Corruptor